JienanChen/CS-30-Major-Project/Proposal.md

 1. An algorithm which can place the enemies in random spots (3 in the Spasky mode, 8 in the Charter mode).
 2. A mode selection page utilizing a function which can draw buttons and the mousepressed function.
 3. State variables to control the changes (i.e. going from the mode selection mode to the grid portion of the game, from there to the battle portion, and from anywhere back to the innitial menu).
+4. Counter system which can keep track of how many times the player has not been able to click on a square on the grid containing a Blaviken.
+5. Instructions
+6. Collision detection for contact with the enemy.
+7. Collision resolution between polayer (mouse) and various objects.

 ## Nice to Have List
 1. Start menu with a live background